Does Hong Kong implement an autonomous sanctions regime?

 specified items under the United Nations Sanctions (Democratic People’s Republic of Korea) Regulation (Cap.
 537AE)

 Yes.
-In addition to UN sanctions implemented through domestic legislation, financial institutions authorised by the Hong Kong Monetary Authority are required to each maintain a database of names and particulars of terrorist suspects and designated parties for client and transactional screening purposes.
+In addition to UN sanctions implemented through domestic legislation, financial institutions authorized by the Hong Kong Monetary Authority are required to each maintain a database of names and particulars of terrorist suspects and designated parties for client and transactional screening purposes.
 This database must consolidate lists published in the Hong Kong Government Gazette and those designated by the US Treasury’s Office of Foreign Assets Control, pursuant to US Executive Order 13224.

 Does Hong Kong have a licensing or authorisation system in place?